salma-mostafaa/AI_Interview_Coach/README.md

 * The API_URL in app.py must be updated whenever ngrok restarts.
 ---

-## How It Works 🧩
+## How It Works

-1. **Question Generation**: The backend (`backend/main.ipynb`) generates interview questions for a selected job role using AI. 🤔
+1. **Question Generation**: The backend (`backend/main.ipynb`) generates interview questions for a selected job role using AI.
-2. **Answer Submission**: Users submit answers through the Streamlit frontend (`app.py`), which sends them to the backend. 📝
+2. **Answer Submission**: Users submit answers through the Streamlit frontend (`app.py`), which sends them to the backend.
-3. **Evaluation**: The backend evaluates each answer using LLM reasoning chains and structured output parsing to provide: 📊
+3. **Evaluation**: The backend evaluates each answer using LLM reasoning chains and structured output parsing to provide:
-   - Score (0–10) 🏆
+   - Score (0–10)
-   - Feedback (constructive critique) ✍️
+   - Feedback (constructive critique)
-   - Refined/ideal answer 💯
+   - Refined/ideal answer
-   - Suggestions for improvement 🔧
+   - Suggestions for improvement
 4. **Summary**: Once all answers are submitted, the backend generates a portrait summary with overall score, strengths, weaknesses, and final advice.
-The frontend displays this to the user. 📋
+The frontend displays this to the user.

 ---

-## Notes ⚠️
+## Notes

 - **Backend**: `backend/main.ipynb` contains all FastAPI routes, LLM inference logic, and evaluation pipeline
-- **Frontend** : `app.py` is responsible only for the UI and communication with the backend. 🖥️
+- **Frontend** : `app.py` is responsible only for the UI and communication with the backend.
-- **Secuirty**: Do not commit API keys or tokens to the repository.🔒
+- **Secuirty**: Do not commit API keys or tokens to the repository.
 - **Hardware Requirements**: Large LLM models may require GPU.
-Running large LLMs on CPU may result in slower response times. 🖥️
+Running large LLMs on CPU may result in slower response times.

 ---
-## Future Improvements 🔮
+## Future Improvements

 * Dockerized backend deployment
 * Persistent backend hosting (no ngrok dependency)